Get Started

 tesseract_requirements.txt

-tesseract_requirements.txt lists the Python packages required to build and run the Tesseract.
+Lists the Python packages needed to build and run the Tesseract, in pip requirements file format.

 Note

-The tesseract_requirements.txt file is optional.
-In fact, tesseract_api.py is free to invoke functions that are not written in Python at all.
-In this case, use the build_config section in tesseract_config.yaml to provide data files and install the necessary dependencies.
+This file is optional. tesseract_api.py can invoke functions written in any language.
+In that case, use the build_config section in tesseract_config.yaml to provide data files and install dependencies.

 # Add Python requirements like this: